5/8/2025

 Conference Operator

 only mode.
 Should you need assistance, please signal a conference specialist by pressing the star key followed by zero.
 After today's presentation, there will be an opportunity to ask questions.
-To ask a question, you may press star, then one on a touchtone phone.
+To ask a question, you may press star, then one on a touch-tone phone.
 To withdraw your question, please press star and then two.
 Please note that this event is being recorded.
-I would now like to turn the conference over to Craig Mahalik, Investor Relations.
+I would now like to turn the conference over to Craig Mihalik, Investor Relations.
 Please go ahead.

 speaker

-Craig Mahalik
+Craig Mihalik

 Investor Relations